gmr/queries/README.rst

 PostgreSQL database access simplified.

 Queries is an opinionated wrapper for interfacing with PostgreSQL that offers caching of connections and support for PyPy via psycopg2ct.
+Queries supports Python versions 2.6+ and 3.2+.

 The core `queries.Queries` class will automatically register support for UUIDs, Unicode and Unicode arrays.